 - The whole episode, really.
 At least, when it's not being tragic.
 The moment you see the Bojack's name in the opening credits replaced by "Bobo the Angsty Zebra," you know you're in for a ride.

 - The fake names given to all the characters in the framing stories to hide their identities.
-Bojack becomes "Bobo the Angsty Zebra", Diane becomes "Diana" (as in, Diana Princess of ...
-Whales), Mr. Peanutbutter becomes "Mr. Chocolate Hazelnut Spread", Todd becomes "Emperor Fingerface", Flip becomes Flippy the Dolphin, Princess Caroline becomes both "Tangled Fog of Pulsating Yearning in the Shape of a Woman" and "Priscilla Crustacean".
+Bojack becomes "Bobo the Angsty Zebra", Diane becomes "Diana" (as in: Diana, Princess of Whales), Mr. Peanutbutter becomes "Mr. Chocolate Hazelnut Spread", Todd becomes "Emperor Fingerface", Flip becomes Flippy the Dolphin, Princess Carolyn becomes both "Tangled Fog of Pulsating Yearning in the Shape of a Woman" and "Priscilla Crustacean".
 And they all change appearance to match.

 - Flip's breakdown in the writers' room, because he has no idea what he's doing, would potentially be sad to watch, but since for most of this episode he is Flippy the Dolphin and communicating entirely in subtitled chirps and squeaks it becomes utterly hilarious.